 The policy of the England and Wales Cricket Board (ECB) is that the first time a cricketer fails a hair-follicle test it is treated as a welfare issue and they are offered advice and support by the Professional Cricketers’ Association (PCA).
 Only the cricketer’s welfare director, the ECB’s anti-doping manager, the ECB’s chief medical officer and the medical officer at their county are notified of the failed test.
 For a second offence, the player is usually banned for 3 weeks and fined 5% of their annual salary.
 At this point, the management team at the player’s county are told as well as the chief executives at the ECB and PCA.

 For a third offence, the player can be banned for a year or more.
 Durham batsman Jack Burnham has returned to playing this season after a year-long ban for three failed tests.
 He has since received professional treatment and is in regular contact with a counsellor.
 AlphaBiolabs offers routine drug screening for various sports organisations and educational institutions.
-For information on our urine drug tests and hair drug testing please call us on 0333 600 1300, email at firstname.lastname@example.org, or visit our website at www.alphabiolabs.co.uk.
+For information on our urine drug tests and hair drug testing please call us on 0333 600 1300, or email at email@example.com.